About-France.com

 that France has to offer - on or off the beaten track.

-The lists below presents a couple of dozen of the best French
+The lists below present some thirty of the best French

 several of which are largely unknown outside their region.
 As for